slowproj/slowdash/docs/ControlsScript.md

     time.sleep(1)
 ```

 For SQL databases, the "long format" with UNIX timestamps is used by default.
-To use other table schemata, specify a user-defined `TableFormat`:
+To use other table schemas, specify a user-defined `TableFormat`:
 ```python
 class QuickTourTestDataFormat(LongTableFormat):
     schema_numeric = '(datetime DATETIME, timestamp INTEGER, channel STRING, value REAL, PRIMARY KEY(timestamp, channel))'